Quantum set theory: quantum conditionals and order of observable: Abstract

 \section{Abstract}

-In quantum logic, there is a well-known arbitrariness in choosing a binary operation for conditionals.
-We currently have three candidates: the Sasaki conditional, the contrapositive Sasaki conditional, and the relevance conditional.
-A fundamental problem is to show how the form of the conditional follows from an analysis of experimental concepts in quantum theory.
-Here, we attempt such an analysis through quantum set theory.
-For each of the above conditionals, we previously introduced an interpretation of quantum set theory, a quantum logical truth value assignment to every set-theoretical statement, that satisfies both the full forms of De Morgan's laws and the transfer principle.
-In the present study, we explore the structure of the internal reals based on the new interpretations with different conditionals.
-We show that the externally defined set of the internal reals is identical for each choice among the above three conditionals, and that for the logic represented by a projection lattice on a Hilbert space, the internal reals are in one-to-one correspondence with the self-adjoint operators (or equivalently, quantum observables) affiliated with the von Neumann algebra generated by the logic.
-Moreover, we show that the truth values for their equality are also irrespective of the choice among the conditionals.
-Interestingly, however, the truth values for the order relation significantly depend on the underlying conditionals, whereas the order relation holds with the full truth value if and only if their corresponding self-adjoint operators satisfy Olson's spectral order relation irrespective of the choice of the conditional.
-We describe the difference of the interpretations of the order relation for two internal reals in terms of the order relation, well defined in quantum mechanics, of outcomes from the successive projective measurements of the corresponding two quantum observables.
+A difficulty in quantum logic is the well-known arbitrariness in choosing a binary operation for conditional among three principal candidates called Sasaki, contrapositive Sasaki, and the relevance conditional, mainly chosen from syntactical grounds.
+A fundamental problem remains to clarify their semantical differences manifest in operational concepts in quantum theory.
+Here, we attempt such an analysis through quantum set theory, developing models of quantum set theory built upon quantum logics with those three conditionals, each of which defines different quantum logical truth-value assignment for set theoretical statements.
+We show that each of them satisfies the transfer principle to determine the truth values of theorems of the ZFC set theory and defines the internal reals bijectively corresponding to the observables of the quantum system under consideration.
+Then, the truth values of their equality relations are identical irrespective of the chosen conditionals.
+Interestingly, however, their order relations exhibit a strong dependence on the specific conditional employed, while the order relation attains full truth value if and only if Olson's spectral order relation holds.
+We further characterize the order relation in terms of experimentally accessible relations for outcomes of successive projective measurements of the corresponding observables, showing that each choice has its own operational meaning with symmetry between the Sasaki and the contrapositive Sasaki conditionals, in contrast to the majority view that favors the Sasaki conditional.
+Our findings reveal that quantum set theory yields empirically testable predictions concerning state-dependent binary relations between quantum observables, thereby extending Born’s probabilistic interpretation from propositions to relations.